Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

 ## Overview

 Runs a WordPress security scan against a site and reports what an attacker can see from the outside.
 Combines the black box scan with the inventory read from the local installation directory, so plugins and themes the scanner cannot fingerprint remotely are still listed with their installed version.
 Findings are split into three classes: known vulnerabilities from the scanner's vulnerability database, exposures that hand an attacker credentials, the database or an account (a readable wp-config backup, an SQL dump, a listable backup folder), and hardening findings such as outdated components or a reachable readme.
 Alerts CRITICAL on an exposure and on a vulnerability whose CVSS base score reaches the critical threshold, because both mean the site can be taken over right now and someone has to react immediately.
 Everything else alerts WARNING.
+The vulnerability database is only queried with an API token; without one the check says so instead of reporting a clean result it could not verify.
 Supports extended reporting via `--lengthy`.
-Requires the command-line tool `wpscan`.
+Requires the command-line tool `wpscan`, version 4.0.0 or newer for the backup folder enumeration.

 **Important Notes:**

 * Requires the command-line tool `wpscan` in `PATH`.
 It is a Ruby gem: `gem install wpscan`.
+Version 4.0.0 or newer is recommended; on an older release the backup folder enumeration (`bf`) is dropped automatically, because those releases reject it as an unknown choice and would not scan at all.
+* A missing `wpscan` is reported as WARNING, not as UNKNOWN.
+WordPress is a preferred target, so the scanner belongs on a host serving it, and its absence is a state the administrator has to fix rather than an internal problem of this check.
 * A full scan takes minutes, not seconds. `--scan-timeout` therefore defaults to 600 seconds instead of the 8 seconds other checks use, and the shipped Director command raises its own timeout accordingly.
 Schedule the check once per day.
 * Without a WPScan API token there is no vulnerability data at all.
 Version detection, the outdated flags and every exposure still work, so the check remains useful, but the "known vulnerabilities" class stays empty.
+The check says so in its output instead of reporting a clean result, and `--no-vuln-data-severity` decides whether that alerts.
 See [API Token](#api-token).
 * The scan sends a large number of requests to the target and probes for backup files and admin endpoints.
 Run it against your own sites only, and expect it to show up in the access log and in any WAF or fail2ban rule set.
+* On a stock WordPress the check reports WARNING out of the box: `readme.html` is reachable, the external WP-Cron is enabled and at least one username is usually enumerable.
+These are genuine hardening findings, not false alarms.
+Address them, or accept them with `--ignore`.
 * `--path` is optional in practice.
 If it points nowhere, or at an installation the monitoring user cannot read, the check falls back to pure black box mode and says so.
 It never turns a finished scan into an UNKNOWN, so a permission change on the web root cannot hide a critical finding.
+* `--url` is optional where the installation pins its own address.
+If it is not given, the check reads `WP_HOME` or `WP_SITEURL` from `wp-config.php` below `--path`.
+Most installations keep the address in the database instead, and `wp-config.php` is usually not readable for the monitoring user, so pass `--url` unless you know both apply.

 **Data Collection:**

 Two sources are merged:

 * The remote scan, run as `wpscan --url=<url> --format=json`.
-It contributes the known vulnerabilities including their CVSS scores, the exposures, the interesting findings and the enumerable usernames.
+It contributes the known vulnerabilities including their CVSS scores, the exposures, the interesting findings and the enumerable usernames. `wpscan --version` is called first to find out which enumeration choices the installed release accepts and how old its vulnerability database is.
 * The local installation below `--path`.
-The check reads `wp-includes/version.php` for the core version and the plugin and theme headers below `wp-content/` for the installed components and their versions.
+The check reads `wp-includes/version.php` for the core version, the plugin and theme headers below `wp-content/` for the installed components and their versions, and `wp-config.php` for the site URL when `--url` is not given.

 The second source exists because a black box scan can only find plugins and themes it is able to fingerprint from the outside.
 On a site with seventeen plugins it may recognise four.
 The check therefore reports both numbers ("Installed locally: 17 plugins, 3 themes.
 Detected by the scan: 4 plugins, 3 themes.") so the coverage of the scan is visible instead of implied.